mazzy89/example-voting-app/README.md

 The above commands will deploy automatically the entire service components on a Kubernetes cluster on the Frankurt (FRA1) region.

-Note that it is required to have a DigitalOcean token in order to run Terraform successfully.
+Note that it is required to have a DigitalOcean token in order to apply Terraform successfully and a CloudFlare token to create automatically DNS entries of the `Ingress` objects.

 Architecture
 -----